There are various ways of getting help, including this FAQ.

 bug report: https://github.com/thelfer/tfel/issuesTFEL

-There are various kind of documents available, covering a wide range
+There are various kinds of documents available, covering a wide range

 of questions.
 This section describes some of them, but documentation